 - 1. Expand Educational Offerings, Increase Program Completion: Capitol Technology University is an institution that offers career-relevant curricula with quality learning outcomes.
 The strategy includes continuing to expand educational offerings, increasing program completion, and raising learner qualifications and outcomes. - 2.
 Increase Enrollment and Institutional Awareness: Capitol will accelerate its goal pursuit to become more globally renowned and locally active through student, faculty and staff activities.
-Enrollment will grow to 650 undergraduates, 350 masters' students and 450 doctoral candidates. - 3.
+Enrollment will grow to 650 undergraduates, 350 masters' students and 350 doctoral candidates. - 3.
 Improve the Utilization of University Resources and Institutional Effectiveness While Expanding Revenue: Capitol will likely continue to be 80% financially dependent on student tuition and fees.
 We plan to enhance our resources by expanding the range and amount of funding from other streams and aligning costs with strategic initiatives. - 4.
 Increase the Number and Scope of Partnerships: Capitol's service to our constituents and sources of financial viability both depend upon participation with continuing and new partner corporations, agencies, and schools.

-The proposed M.Res. in Astronautical Engineering program supports all the University's four strategic goals.
-The proposed degree builds upon the existing areas of degrees at the undergraduate level: B.S. in Astronautical Engineering, B.S. in Aviation Professional Pilot, B.S. in Computer Science, B.S. in Computer Technology, B.S. in Construction Information Technology and Cybersecurity, B.S. in Construction Management and Critical Infrastructure, B.S. in Construction Safety B.S. in Cyber Analytics, B.S. in Cybersecurity, B.S. in Data Science, B.S. in Electrical Technology, B.S. in Electrical Engineering, B.S. in Facilities Management and Critical Infrastructure, B.S. in Information Technology, B.S. in Management of Cyber and Information Technology, B.S. in Mechatronics and Robotics Technology, B.S. in Software, and B.S. in Technology and Business Management, B.S in Unmanned and Autonomous Systems, and B.S. in Web Development.
+The proposed Ph.D. in Space Operations program supports all the University's four strategic goals.
+The proposed degree builds upon the existing areas of degrees at the undergraduate level: B.S. in Astronautical Engineering, B.S. in Aviation Professional Pilot, B.S. in Computer Engineering, B.S. in Computer Engineering Technology, B.S. in Computer Science, B.S. in Construction Information Technology and Cybersecurity, B.S. in Construction Management and Critical Infrastructure, B.S. in Construction Safety B.S. in Cyber Analytics, B.S. in Cybersecurity, B.S. in Data Science, B.S. in Electrical Engineering, B.S. in Electrical Engineering Technology, B.S. in Engineering Technology, B.S. in Facilities Management and Critical Infrastructure, B.S. in Information Technology, B.S. in Mechatronics and Robotics Engineering Technology, B.S. in Software Engineering, and B.S. in Technology and Business Management, B.S in Unmanned and Autonomous Systems, and B.S. in Web Development.

-The proposed degree also supports the existing areas of degrees of graduate study, including the Master of Business Administration (M.B.A.), M.S. in Aviation, M.S. in Aviation Cybersecurity, M.S. in Computer Science, M.S. in Construction Cybersecurity, M.S. in Construction Safety, M.S. in Critical Infrastructure, M.S. in Cyber Analytics, M.S. in Cybersecurity, M.S. in Information Systems Management, , M.S. in Internet Cyber, M.S. in Unmanned and Autonomous Systems Policy and Risk Management, Technical Master of Business Administration (T.M.B.A.) in Business Analytics and Data Science, and T.M.B.A. in Cybersecurity, Doctor of Science (D.Sc.) in Cybersecurity.
+The proposed degree also supports the existing areas of degrees of graduate study, including the Master of Business Administration (M.B.A.), Master of Science (M.S.) in Astronautical Engineering, M.S. in Aviation, M.S. in Aviation Cybersecurity, M.S. in Computer Science, M.S.

+in Construction Cybersecurity, M.S. in Construction Safety, M.S. in Critical Infrastructure, M.S. in Cyber Analytics, M.S. in Cybersecurity, M.S. in Information Systems Management, M.S. in Engineering Technology, M.S. in Internet Engineering, M.S. in Unmanned and Autonomous Systems Policy and Risk Management, Technical Master of Business Administration (T.M.B.A.) in Business Analytics and Data Science, and T.M.B.A. in Cybersecurity, Doctor of Science (D.Sc.) in Cybersecurity, Doctor of Philosophy (Ph.D.) in Artificial Intelligence, Ph.D. in Aviation, Ph.D. in Business Analytics and Data Sciences, Ph.D. in Construction Science, Ph.D. in Critical Infrastructure, Ph.D. in Emergency and Protective Services, Ph.D. in Human Factors, Ph.D. in Manufacturing, Ph.D. in Occupational Health and Safety, Ph.D. in Product Management, Ph.D. in Quantum Computing, Ph.D. in Technology, Ph.D. in Technology/M.S.
+Research Methods Combination Program, Ph.D. in Unmanned Systems Applications.

-The University's programs have been preparing professionals for the rapid advances in STEM and aviation, intense global competition, and increasingly sophisticated technological environments for decades.
-The M.Res. in Astronautical Engineering follows that tradition and the links with Astronautical Engineering sectors both local and nationally.
+The University's programs have been preparing professionals for the rapid advances in information technology, intense global competition, and increasingly sophisticated technological environments for decades.
+The Ph.D. in Space Operations follows that tradition and the links with local Space centers and centers parallels the others degrees where Space is studied.